bijancn/CarND-Vehicle-Detection/writeup.md

 ![alt text][training2]

 reaching `val_loss: 0.0038 - val_acc: 0.9949` at epoch 12, which did not improve
 over the next 5 epochs, leading to an early stop in epoch 17.
-The used weights correspond to epoch 12 as well.
+The finally used weights for the next section thus correspond to epoch 12.

 ## Combining the results of the neural network
-To reuse our model that has been trained on the 64x64 images, we simply change the input dimensions from `(64,64,3)` to `(ymax - ymin, xmax, 3)`, whereby I only feed in the part of the image that is relevant for vehicle detection `ymax = 660` and `ymin = 400`.
+To reuse our model that has been trained on the 64x64 images, we simply change the input dimensions from `(64,64,3)` to `(ymax - ymin, xmax, 3)`, whereby I only feed in the part of the image that is relevant for vehicle detection, i.e.
+`ymax = 660` and `ymin = 400`.
 Keras then takes care to adapt the dimensions of all following layers.
 On the horizontal, the whole image is used, thus `xmax = 1280`.
 The cropping in the vertical speeds up the processing and avoids bogus detections.
 With this adapted model, we load in the trained model weights and use it to `predict` in the `search_cars` function.
 The output of this are images themselves attached with the probability that it is a car.
-I only keep images that have a probability that is higher than `probability_threshold = 0.999`.
+I only keep images that have a probability that is higher than `probability_threshold = 0.999999`.
-Convolutional neural networks seem really appropriate for this task as we don't have to invent a weird sliding window search but obtain this naturally.
+Convolutional neural networks seem really appropriate for this task as we don't have to come up with a sliding window strategy but obtain this naturally.
 To be specific, the output shape of the last layer is `(25, 153, 1)` instead of `(1, 1, 1)`.
 This output is shown here as the small red windows: